We do not offer food. Here’s where you can find food.

 CalSAWS Migration

 SAWS stands for the Statewide Automated Welfare System.
-There are currently three SAWS (information technology) systems being used by counties in California to conduct the business of benefits eligibility, determinations, and maintenance for people seeking social safety net support.
-California is working in partnership with the federal government to consolidate the existing three consortia systems and functionality into one single system: California Statewide Automated Welfare System (CalSAWS).
+There used to be three SAWS (information technology) systems used by counties in California to conduct the business of benefits eligibility, determinations, and maintenance for people seeking social safety net support.
+California worked in partnership with the federal government to consolidate the existing three consortia systems and functionality into one single system: California Statewide Automated Welfare System (CalSAWS).

-The CalSAWS system, and the means by which operations and information are migrated to that system, have foundational impacts on the way consumers and eligibility workers access and experience services.
+The CalSAWS system, and the means by which operations and information have migrated and are currently implemented in that system, have foundational impacts on the way consumers and eligibility workers access and experience services.
+CAFB leads a CalSAWS Advocates Group to support the success of CalSAWS and its impact on CBOs and customers.

 Food Recovery